dex2dot0/hmda-hero-website-5e8ce/content/pages/index.md

       Filing resource links.

-      Importing and merging from multiple pipe-delimited LAR files.
+      Importing and merging from multiple pipe-delimited LAR formatted files.

       and more!